15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Sunset Point

-Nothing beats facing west and watching the sunset on the water.
-So, it’s no surprise that one of the essential things to do in Siesta Key is to grab a front-row seat for a dazzling display by visiting the appropriately named Sunset Point.
+No matter where we are around the globe, nothing beats facing west and watching the sunset on the water.
+So, it’s no surprise that one of our favorite things to do in Siesta Key is to grab a front-row seat for a dazzling display by visiting the appropriately named Sunset Point.
 Although half of the island faces west, Sunset Point is a popular gathering place, where excited crowds mark the end of another sun-filled day.

-You can swim at Sunset Point during the day, but keep in mind that there are no lifeguards on that part of the beach.
+You can swim at Sunset Point during the day, but we should warn you that there are no lifeguards on that part of the beach.

 Siesta Key Drum Circle

-Beyond pristine coasts and epic sunsets, Siesta Key has ample local culture and fun events.
+Beyond pristine coasts and epic sunsets, we discovered ample local culture and fun events on our visits to Siesta Key.
 One of the coolest things to see on the island is the Siesta Key Drum Circle.
 The iconic local tradition combines dancers, artists, and families from around the island and region in an event of music and camaraderie.

 Siesta Key Drum Circle

-If you’re in town on a Sunday evening, be sure to make your way to Siesta Beach an hour before the sun goes down.
+If you’re in town on a Sunday evening, we recommend making your way to Siesta Beach an hour before the sun goes down.
 52 times a year, large crowds gather on the beach for this fun-filled activity.
 The drumming begins first with a siren and then with the pitter-patter of the instruments.

-As the music soars into the sky, the community sings in unison, bringing together young and old.
+As the music soars into the sky at the Siesta Key Drum Circle, the community sings in unison, bringing together young and old.
 Random instruments are handed out among the revelers, with the opportunity for everyone to take part in the event.

 Siesta Key Watersports